 Brain Injury Compensation Claims: Guidance for Clients and Families

-A brain injury can affect every aspect of your life and support for each stage as you progress with rehabilitation is paramount.
-Research reveals around 350,000 annual hospital admissions for acquired brain injury.
+Research reveals that there are around 350,000 annual hospital admissions for acquired brain injury.
 The causes vary, ranging from accidents at work or on the road, to assaults and clinical negligence.
+A brain injury can affect every aspect of your life.
+Suitable support at every stage of the rehabilitation process is paramount to your recovery.

 Glasgow Coma Score – Adults